-The Homeless Services Bureau of the Boston Public Health Commission operates two emergency shelters, Woods-Mullen Shelter and Long Island Shelter.
+The Homeless Services Bureau of the Boston Public Health Commission operates two emergency shelters: Woods-Mullen Shelter and Southampton Street Shelter.

 The following are provided to guests at both shelters:

 - A welcoming setting and a warm bed

 - Meals: Breakfast, lunch, and dinner are served to guests in our dining room

 - Personal Care Items: Soap, toothpaste, and shaving cream are given out

 - Emergency Clothing: Clothing is given to those in need

 - Lockers: Lockers for personal belongings or medications can be rented.
 A small number of medical lockers are available free of charge